 How Does the IRS Define an Employee vs an Independent Contractor?

 The IRS, along with many states, define independent contractors similarly.
 The definitions focus on the authority the employer has with the worker.
 If the company defines how a job should be accomplished, it solidifies the relationship as one between employee and employer.
 Also, if the work is an integral part of the business, the relationship is one of employee and employer.

 When a worker does not rely on the business for a sole source of income, creates a personal timeline based on an agreement with the company, and exhibits independence, the title of an independent contractor is appropriate.

-If you need help with determining if you have independent contractors or employees, you can post your legal need on UpCounsel's marketplace.
+If you need help with determining if you have independent contractors or employees, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.